 In KS1 curriculum focusses on fundamental key skills to develop early stages of tactical awareness and physical fitness elements of agility, balance and coordination through the introduction.

 Curriculum content includes ball skills and team games, gymnastics and dance activities.
 Children are introduced to the early stages of games, gymnastics, dance, outdoor and adventurous and athletics.

 At KS2 pupils continue to apply and develop a range of skills to enable them to become successful games players, dancers, gymnasts and athletes.

-Impact will be measured by assessing against the Essentials Curriculum milestones statements through ‘Insight pupil tracking’ as:
+Impact will be measured by assessing against the Complete PE knowledge and skills statements through ‘Insight pupil tracking’ as: